-- 9.4.1 A Limited Liability Partnership, as per the LLP Act, is a body corporate and the share of profit/loss in the LLP does not accrue to the partners till the same is transferred to the Partners' Capital/Current Account as per the terms of the LLP Agreement.
-Accordingly, the share of profit/loss should be accounted in the books of the company as and when the same is credited/debited to the Partners' Capital Account. - 9.4.2 Depending upon the terms of agreement between the Partners, the LLP may be a Subsidiary under AS-21, Associate under AS-23 or Jointly Controlled Entity under AS-27.
+9.4.1 A Limited Liability Partnership, as per the LLP Act, is a body corporate.
+The accounting of return on investment in LLP (i.e. profit share from LLP) will depend on the terms of contract between Company and LLP.
+The share of profit in LLP shall be recognised as income in the statement of profit and loss as and when the right to receive its profit share is established by the company.

+9.4.2 Depending upon the terms of agreement between the Partners, the LLP may be a Subsidiary under AS-21, Associate under AS-23 or Jointly Controlled Entity under AS-27.
 Hence, accounting in respect of the same in the Consolidated Financial Statements would be governed by the applicable Accounting Standards.